-Registered Level 2 Business and Legal Studies students may apply to transfer into the Degree of Bachelor of Business and Legal Studies (European) programme.
+Registered Level 2 Business and Legal Studies students may apply to transfer into the BBLS Degree (European Legal Studies) programme.
 Applications should be submitted to the Faculty before 1 March.
 A presentation on the Erasmus/Socrates Exchange Programme will be made early in the second semester.
 Permission to transfer into the Degree of Business and Legal Studies (European) programme is conditional upon the applicant's passing all Level 1 and Level 2 examinations in the session in which such permission is sought.
-Admission to the degree will be dated from 1 September immediately following the examination; no deferral of the transfer will be allowed.
+Admission to the degree will be dated from 1 September immediately following the examination; no deferral will be allowed.

 Students in this programme must attend an approved European university on a full-time basis for one academic year between the completion of the Level 2 examinations in Business and Legal Studies and enrolment in Level 4 Business and Legal Studies courses.
-All courses selected abroad must be notified to the two Directors of the Bachelor of Business and Legal Studies Degree.
+All courses selected abroad must be notified to the two Director of the Bachelor of Business and Legal Studies Degree.
 Registration for Level 4 courses in UCD must follow directly on the year spent abroad.